-Ideally, it should be concluded when only those involved in the strategic definition of the built asset are privy to information.
-This may include specialist security advisers providing guidance in respect of relevant security threats, vulnerabilities and/or mitigations.
+Ideally, a Stage 1 SCA should be concluded in the initial planning of the end of life of the built asset, or its change of owner or occupier.
+At this time, specialist security advisers providing guidance in respect of relevant security threats, vulnerabilities and/or mitigations may also have been onboarded.